AronTech1/esp32-dht-firmware/README.md

 ## 📂 Repository Structure
 esp32-dht-firmware/
-├── src/
+- ├── src/
-│   └── main.cpp        # Firmware source code
+- │   └── main.cpp        # Firmware source code
-├── include/            # Header files (optional, not used here) ├── lib/                # Additional libraries (if needed) ├── platformio.ini      # PlatformIO configuration
+- ├── include/            # Header files (optional, not used here)
+- ├── lib/                # Additional libraries (if needed)
+- ├── platformio.ini      # PlatformIO configuration
-├── README.md           # Documentation
+- ├── README.md           # Documentation
-└── .gitignore          # Ignored build files
+- └── .gitignore          # Ignored build files

+## Project Notes

+- The firmware is designed for easy portability across ESP32-WROOM based boards.

+- GPIO4 is used for the DHT data pin by default but can be reconfigured in main.cpp.

+- The project uses PlatformIO dependency management to ensure reproducible builds.

+## 📜 License

+This project is released under the terms of the MIT License